Please note, some documents here are in the process of being updated and new editions will reflect the change of the PMSC to the IPMD.

 This joint industry and government guide is geared for the Program Leadership Team and Planning/Scheduling professionals to recognize the value of an Integrated Master Schedule (IMS) by understanding scheduling concepts, promoting good scheduling processes, and realizing the consequences of poor processes.
 Using the PASEG document, the program team can build and maintain more robust and dynamic schedules that provide a roadmap for improved program execution.

 The IPMD Planning and Scheduling Working Group (PSWG) will be updating the June 2012 edition of the guide.
 Should you wish to provide comments to the working group for this update, please submit your comments using the working group’s change request form.
 Please send your comments to PSWG@bh.com by July 7, 2014.

 - Surveillance Guide.
 Revision February 2011.

-This guide can be used as the basis to implement EVMS surveillance in accordance with the ANSI/EIA Standard for Earned Value Management Systems.
+This guide can be used as the basis to implement EVMS surveillance in accordance with the EIA Standard for Earned Value Management Systems.

 - Earned Value Management in a Production Environment

 The purpose of this white paper is to define terms, explain typical production practices, and relate them to EVM terminology and practices.
 Many companies operate their EVM system (EVMS) on production efforts, including Firm Fixed Price (FFP) contracts where no EVMS requirement exists.
 Many production contracts do have EVMS requirements - often early production efforts are cost plus contracts or fixed price incentive contracts.
 When EVMS requirements exist, companies must be able to demonstrate compliance to the 32 guidelines in the EIA-748 Standard for Earned Value Management Systems.
 As a result, it is critically important that contractor and government personnel understand how the 32 guidelines apply to production activity.
 This white paper is intended to help all parties understand that production activity may result in different EVMS focus or usage while still complying with the 32 guidelines.